LiorSinai/ScramblePuzzleSolver/readme.md

 ## Run

-Run in with a Python debugger in an IDE.
+Run with a Python interpreter or debugger in an IDE.

 Or in a cmd: `python ScrambleSquareSolver.py`